 At 9.30am we set off to visit Scotney Castle—the most romantic of all the gardens— designed around a 14C moated castle.
 The estate used to belong to a famous garden writer, Edward Hussey, who left it to the National Trust and the Victorian house is now open to the public on times tickets.
 Leaving here at 12 noon we drive to Great Dixter taking in a quick pub lunch en route.
 We shall set off from there at 4pm to visit Hole Park, Rolvenden, a 16 acre garden belonging to Edward Barham where we have tea.
 We shall be back at the Wells by 7pm.

 At 9am we set off to Wakehurst Place in Sussex run by Kew Gardens and known as “Kew in the Country”.
 There is also the Millenium Seed Bank which is very interesting.
 There is a fine Tudor mansion open on the ground floor and the Henry Price walled garden is exquisite; also be sure to look at the Japanese Irises in the stream garden.
 We shall lunch there and in the afternoon visit Nymans gardens in Sussex belonging to the National Trust.
-Here, beside the ruins of a burnt-out Tudor-style house, is the garden designed in the early part of the 20C by a well known plantsman, Ludwig Messel followed by his sone Leonard.
-There are several plant varieties bearing theirnames.
+Here, beside the ruins of a burnt-out Tudor-style house, is the garden designed in the early part of the 20C by a well known plantsman, Ludwig Messel.
+There are several plant varieties bearing his name.

 At 9.30am we leave for Wisley the main Royal Horticultural Society garden.
 One could spend days in this splendid impeccably maintained garden.
 There are trial plots, greenhouses, display gardens -including some winners from Chelsea-, woods, lakes and a huge tropical glass house.
 We shall have lunch here and then at 2.30pm move on to Polesden Lacy where we have tea.
 This Georgian house belonging to the National Trust is set in the beautiful hilly scenery of the North Chalk Downs.
 It has a lovely formal rose garden as well as impressive herbaceous borders.
-The house, which is open, belonged to a well known society hostess of the ‘Edwardian period’ before the first world war, Mrs Margaret Greville.
-Apart from the hospitality she lavished her father’s fortune, made by refining and selling McEwans Export lager, on this house and it is really amazing.
-There is usually live traditional jazz playing on the lawn 2-4pm.
-We have tea here.
+The house, which is open, belonged to a well known society hostess of the ‘Edwardian period’ just before the first world war, Mrs Margaret Greville.
+Apart from this hospitality, she lavished her father’s fortune, made by refining and selling McEwans Export lager, on her house and it is really amazing.

-Those that wish and have their luggage with them can be driven to the station at Tunbridge Wells for about 6.30pm or you may stay at the Russell tonight but this night will be at your own expense.
+Those that wish and have their luggage with them can be driven to the station at Tunbridge Wells for about 6.30pm or you may stay at the Russell tonight but the cost is not included in the tour price

 © 1998–2019 Flora Garden Tours